grimgoon/knackelibang_website/src/pages/games/index.md

 ---
 # DioLight(?)

-DioLight is at it's its core a coop FPS in the same vein as Left-4-Dead, with a focus on hight motability, overpowered weapons and gigantic swarm of enemies.
+DioLight is at it's its core a coop FPS in the same vein as Left-4-Dead, with a focus on high moveability, overpowered weapons and gigantic swarm of enemies.
 The player must together navigate a surreal world-scape, finding and hunting down special enemies!

 Let the hunt begin!